There are 4 classes of commercial driver’s licences in Alberta, and each one allows you to drive different types of vehicles.

 When you get your licence card, you’ll have to destroy the temporary licence.

-The maximum charges for the tests are in the Registry Agent Product Catalogue.
+The maximum charges for the tests and exchanges are in the Registry Agent Product Catalogue.

 - Approved refunds will be processed within 5 business days.

 - If you purchased your road test online, the refund will appear on your original form of payment.
 You will receive email confirmation of your refund.

 - If you purchased your road test in-person at a Registry Agent Office, a refund cheque will be mailed.

 We are not liable for costs incurred, including, but not limited to, vehicle rentals and loss of wages.

 To cancel your appointment, you will need your Road Test Permit Number, Motor Vehicle Identification Number, and your date of birth.